statskiy-sovetnik/evm-event-parser/README.md

 ## Features
 - Find events emitted by a smart contract
 - Find role holders for contracts implementing OpenZeppelin's AccessControl
+- Find creation block and transaction hash for any smart contract

 ## Usage - Find Events
 You can run the find-events task from the command line using Hardhat like this: